nvennin/test-www/procedures/Procedure_GDP_AGTXC_Establishing_the_authority_of_suppliers_to_supply_medicinal_products.md

 #### General Requirements for Suppliers
 * A new supplier is evaluated by Quality in accordance with [Outsourced Activities][HBQIN].
-* The qualification process for a new supplier includes confirming that the supplier is appropriately authorised to supply the requested APIs or products to the markets in question.
+* The qualification process for a new supplier includes confirming that the supplier is appropriately authorised to supply the requested products to the markets in question.
-  * If the supply is of an API, the supplier must have an active substance registration listing that API (if required by the local authority).
   * If the supply of the medicinal product is directly from a manufacturer or packager, they must have a Manufacturing and Importation Authorisation MIA or local Regulatory Authority equivalent listing the specific product type.
   * If the product is being received from a wholesaler or distribution centre, they must hold a WDA or local Regulatory Authority equivalent listing the product type.
 * The period of authorisation/certification is checked to ensure it is valid.
 Bona fide checks will be reconfirmed on an annual basis.